arc-bphc/arc-iot/arc-iot.md

 The bomb maze section has several RFID tags scattered throughout it, each of which correspond to a bomb.
 Only one tag can be scanned at a time.

 The robot must scan this RFID tag to defuse the bomb.
 The value scanned off the RFID tag is to be sent to a server listening on an IP address speicifed at the beginning of the competition.
-The server will defuse the bomb, will return the bomb number, and it then be moved by the robot.
+The server will then send an numeric instructions to the robot.

 The server will be provided by the organisers.

 #### Bomb Quarantine

 After the bomb has been defused, it has to be moved to a 'quarantine' separated from the maze.
 On placing the bomb here, the participant will be awarded points.
-Please see the 'Game Rules' section for more details on the scoring system.
+Please see the 'Gameplay' section for more details on the scoring system.

 <insert image of arena>